FastPix/iOS-core-data-sdk/README.md

 - **Error Management:** Identify and resolve playback failures quickly with detailed error reports.
 - **Customizable Tracking:** Flexible configuration to match your specific monitoring needs.
 - **Centralized Dashboard:** Visualize and compare metrics on the [FastPix dashboard](https://dashboard.fastpix.io) to make data-driven decisions.
+- **Compatible with tvOS:** Monitor and track video playback and analytics specifically on Apple TV, just like on iOS.

 # Step 1: Installation and Setup: